grammyjs/website/site/docs/plugins/session.md

 ## Multi Sessions

 The session plugin is able to store different fragments of your session data in different places.
-Basically, this works as if you would install multiple independent instances of the the session plugin, each with a different configuration.
+Basically, this works as if you would install multiple independent instances of the session plugin, each with a different configuration.

 Each of these data fragments will have a name under which they can store their data.
 You will then be able to access `ctx.session.foo` and `ctx.session.bar` and these values were loaded from different data storages, and they will also be written back to different data storages.